British Shell Collectors' Club

 Peter Oliver was born in 1918 and died in 1984, following which the BSCC Committee decided to award a cup in his memory.
 His interest in shells began in 1960 when he was working as public relations officer for the Shell Oil Company in Singapore and Malaya, being a founder member of the local malacological society.
 He returned to England in 1966.
 He accumulated an extensive collection of marine gastropods, concentrating mainly on Cypraeidae, Volutidae and Conidae.
 He was a Fellow of the Linnaean and Zoological Societies of London, and an active member of the Conchological Society.
 He joined the British Shell Collectors’ Club early in 1973, only a few months after it was formed, and was its second president, from 1977 to 1979.
 He was the author of The Hamlyn Guide to Shells of the World; first published in 1975, it remained in print for many years and was translated into numerous different languages.

 The Peter Oliver Cup was first awarded in 1985 for "The Best Educational Exhibit" at the annual Shell Show and until 2004 was the only award which has the winner’s name engraved on it.
-The Cup has been won by 13 different members, only two of whom have won it more than once; Kevin Brown is obviously our leading educationalist, having his name recorded five times on the Cup plinth.
+The Cup has also been won by 24 different members, of whom nine have won it more than once; Kevin Brown is obviously our leading educationalist, having his name recorded six times on the Cup plinth.

 The Walter Karo Trophy